5 Must-See Movies to Expand Your Worldview

 Human Flow is an incredibly moving documentary by acclaimed filmmaker and artist Ai Weiwei, which stunningly captures the sobering reality of the global refugee crisis.
-Amidst the overwhelming numbers and statistics, Weiwei returns a sense of humanity to the crisis as he paints an accurate—albeit heartbreaking—picture of the suffering endured by the millions forced to flee their homelands.
+Amidst the overwhelming numbers and statistics, Weiwei returns a sense of humanity to the crisis as he paints an accurate albeit heartbreaking picture of the suffering endured by the millions forced to flee their homelands.

 After the 2004 Indian Ocean earthquake and tsunami, Medair responded to the aftermath in Sri Lanka.
-Emergency teams quickly supplied clean water to people living in remote displacement camps.
-Over the following year, Medair helped communities recover by rebuilding shelters and latrines, cleaning up wells, and restoring the livelihoods of the fishing community by distributing boats and nets.
+Emergency teams quickly supplied safe water to people living in remote displacement camps.
+Over the following year, Medair helped communities recover by rebuilding shelters and latrines, cleaning wells, and restoring the livelihoods of the fishing community by distributing boats and nets.

 Hotel Rwanda captures the harrowing story of a real-life hotel manager, Paul Rusesabagina, and his wife, Tatiana, during the 1994 Rwandan genocide.
-The film captures Rusesabagina’s brave efforts to save his family’s lives and an estimated 1,000 displaced people in the hotel he managed amidst the violence ensuing around him.
+The film captures Rusesabagina’s brave efforts to save his family’s lives and an estimated 1,000 displaced people in the hotel he managed amidst the violence around him.

 Based on real-life events, The Good Lie tells the story of a group of Sudanese refugees as they flee violence in their country, seek safety in a refugee camp in Kenya, and eventually are awarded the chance to immigrate to the United States.
-The movie follows their journey as they struggle to start over in a foreign land while being separated from loved ones, and the one choice that would change their lives forever.
+The movie follows their journey as they struggle to start over in a foreign country while being separated from loved ones, and the one choice that would change their lives forever.